-Attribute Name Description ACTION RIMDIFF method performs actions on the WBEM namespaces (s) instances discovered on the user's computer during the Client Connect. • Y configures RIMDIFF to perform the reporting action. • N configures RIMDIFF to not perform the reporting action.
-The first four flags determine when to report that the WBEM namespace instance was found: Report on: Initial, New, Changed, Deleted, Scan, Delete, Custom • Initial means that the file was found during the first scan of the client computer. • New means that the file was found during the current scan.
-The file was not present during the previous scan. • Changed means that the file was present during the previous scan and is different from the file found during the current scan. • Deleted means that the file was found during the previous scan.
-The file is not present for the current scan. • Scan means that the file was found during the current scan. • Delete means that the file was found during the previous scan.
-The file is not present for the current scan. • Custom means that the file was found during a custom scan.
-The last three flags are not applicable to WBEM audits.
+Attribute Name Description ACTION RIMDIFF method performs actions on the WBEM namespaces (s) instances discovered on the user's computer during the Client Connect.
+Y configures RIMDIFF to perform the reporting action.
+N configures RIMDIFF to not perform the reporting action.
+The first four flags determine when to report that the WBEM namespace instance was found: Report on: Initial, New, Changed, Deleted, Scan, Delete, Custom Initial means that the file was found during the first scan of the client computer.
+New means that the file was found during the current scan.
+The file was not present during the previous scan.
+Changed means that the file was present during the previous scan and is different from the file found during the current scan.
+Deleted means that the file was found during the previous scan.
+The file is not present for the current scan.
+Scan means that the file was found during the current scan.
+Delete means that the file was found during the current scan.
+Custom means that the file was found during a custom scan.
 NAMESPACE Name of the WBEM namespace to query or HARDWARE.
 CLASS Name of the WBEM class to query or HARDWARE.